Nandanam (film)

-Nandanam is a 2002 Indian Malayalam-language romantic film written, co-produced and directed by Ranjith.
-The film stars Navya Nair, Prithviraj Sukumaran, Aravind Akash, Kaviyoor Ponnamma, Revathi, Siddique and Saikumar.
+Nandanam is a 2002 Indian Malayalam-language fantasy romantic drama film written, co-produced and directed by Ranjith.
+The film stars Navya Nair, Aravind Akash, Prithviraj Sukumaran, Kaviyoor Ponnamma, Revathi, Siddique and Saikumar.
 Playback singer K. J. Yesudas and Sudheesh make guest appearances.
 The film won four Kerala State Film Awards and two Filmfare Awards South awards.
+This film was remade in Tamil as Seedan.

 Plot

 Balamani is an orphan who works as a maid to Unniamma, the aging matriarch of the Ambalappattil family, and lives with her in the large mansion.
 She has a photo of Guruvayurappan in her room, which she lights a lamp every day and talks to Lord Krishna as though she is talking to a friend.
 Despite being an ardent devotee of Guruvayurappan (Lord Krishna), she is not allowed to go to the sacred temple, even though the temple being close to the house.
 Every time she plans to go, something goes wrong.
 It is said that no one can visit Guruvayur temple until they are allowed by Lord Krishna.
 This makes Balamani believe that God does not want her to go.
 She is smitten by the love and affection from Unniamma who treats her like her granddaughter.
 She is also friendly with her neighbour, Janaki, who tells her that her son Unnikrishnan would be returning to the village.
 Balamani tells her that she would meet him but soon forgets this because of all the work she has.

 One day, Unniamma's grandson Manu arrives in Ambalappattil to spend time with his grandmother.
 Manu has been raised by a loving single mother who lives in Bangalore.
 Bala recognizes him from a dream she had where she marries him in front of the Guruvayur temple.
 He begins to show affection towards Bala which she reciprocates.
 However, she tells him that people would not approve of them as he belongs to a high-class family and she is a servant.
 Soon, Manu's mother, Thankam arrives from Bangalore.
 She plans to get Manu married before he leaves for the US, and has already fixed his wedding.
 She takes an instant liking to Bala but is unaware of Manu and Bala's love for each other.
 Bala asks Manu to keep it that way as she does not want to upset Unniamma and Thankam.